 Location: Ile Forchue

-This morning we said goodbye to all the super yachts docked, moored and anchored in Gustavia as we left our few days of luxury to return to more deserted beautiful anchorages that we are used to on board.
+This morning we said goodbye to all the superyachts docked, moored, and anchored in Gustavia as we left our few days of luxury to return to more deserted beautiful anchorages that we are used to onboard.
 Ocean Star pulled out of the anchorage into the rolling swell as I summoned everyone down below for a rare underway lecture.
-Everyone had their PFD’s nearby in case for a quick exit on deck for seasickness.
+Everyone had their PFD’s nearby in the case for a quick exit on deck for seasickness.
 Fortunately for me, today’s lecture included presentations by Claire, Tessa, and Jules.
-Even more fortunate for me is by the time I got up to give our actual Oceanography lecture the rest of the staff had navigated us to our next anchorage in Ile Forchue meaning I had the calm of the bay to finish the class.
+Even more fortunate for me is by the time I got up to give our actual Oceanography lecture, the rest of the staff had navigated us to our next anchorage in Ile Forchue, meaning I had the calm of the bay to finish the class.

 Josef (Alex) – Brother of Dimitri.
 Physicist (despite never graduating High School).
-Has equally as old fashioned views as Dimitri.
-Believes one button done up on his shirt is enough.
+Has equally as old-fashioned views as Dimitri.
+He believes one button done upon his shirt is enough.
 He is played by the most versatile, talented actor of them all, myself.

-Marie Claire Victoire Bataille (Carolyn) – Only speaks French.
-Believes wearing rain gear will keep her dry in the ocean.
+Marie Claire Victoire Bataille (Carolyn) – Only speaks French and believes wearing rain gear will keep her dry in the ocean.
 Will go to great lengths to remove plastic from the ocean.
 Has no idea what’s going on.
 Insists she is referred to by her full name.

 Margaret (Margaret) – Herself.

-As the briefing went on, any opportunity the presented its self was jumped on by at least one of us.
-This started with the chauvinistic behavior (unfortunately still encounter today especially in the dive industry) by Dimitri and Josef, which she handled with extreme quality.
-Next, when asking about wetsuits, Marie Claire Victoire Bataille simple got up and left to put her “wetsuit” (rain gear) on, while Dimitri got into his wetsuit inside out with the lovely orange lining acting as the outer layer today.
-Obviously, when told about his mistake he insisted that he was, in fact, correct and Margaret was wrong.
-As a piece of rubbish floated past Marie Claire Victoire Bataille in all her glory in saving the planet propelled herself off the boat to the collect said rubbish.
-As the briefing continued a turtle surfaced nearby, inspiring Dimitri and Josef to throw themselves into the water to get a closer look.
+As the briefing went on, any opportunity presented itself was jumped on by at least one of us.
+This started with the chauvinistic behavior (unfortunately still encountered today, especially in the dive industry) by Dimitri and Josef, which she handled with extreme quality.
+Next, when asking about wetsuits, Marie Claire Victoire Bataille simply got up and left to put her “wetsuit” (rain gear) on, while Dimitri got into his wetsuit inside out with the lovely orange lining acting as the outer layer today.
+Obviously, when told about his mistake, he insisted that he was, in fact, correct and Margaret was wrong.
+As a piece of rubbish floated past, Marie Claire Victoire Bataille, in all her glory in saving the planet, propelled herself off the boat to collect said rubbish.
+As the briefing continued, a turtle surfaced nearby, inspiring Dimitri and Josef to throw themselves into the water to get a closer look.

 This eventful day was topped off by arguably the toughest challenge of them all… Steves Marine biology exam 3.